d3ward/b2ntp/README.md

 	title="b2ntp" width="160" height="160" />
 	<img src="https://img.shields.io/badge/v2.0.0-8A2BE2">
 </p>

-A simple and powerful New Tab Page with goal of speed and customization.
-Bring your favorites in the homepage with a customizable Kanban style
+Bring your bookmarks to the homepage with a customizable Kanban style board, tailor your browsing experience to fit your flow

 <p style="display:flex;flex-direction:column;gap:.5rem;">